 Welcome to this episode of Apis TechTips, a series of short explainer excerpts from real Apis training courses.

-This episode teaches you the relevant words when talking about quality of service in 5G, and it comes from the course “5G NG-RAN in an Hour”.
+This episode gives a concise logical description of network slicing, and it comes from the course “Network Slicing in an Hour”.

-If you enjoyed this Apis Tech Tip, check out the full Apis course ”5G NG-RAN in an Hour” where this video came from.
+If you enjoyed this Apis Tech Tip, check out the full Apis course ” Network Slicing in an Hour” where this video came from.
 There you will get a condensed view of the 5G Network slicing feature as defined by the 3GPP.
 It presents operational benefits and explains the technology needed to realize network slicing in 5G.

 This TechTip is also part of a whole eBook of tips, all focusing on 5G technology.
 We call it an eBook+ since all chapters are both text and video.
 If you want to read the text, you can do that, and if you want to watch a teacher tell the story, you can choose that.

 All the video chapters are excerpts taken directly from our recorded lessons, so if one of them piques your interest, you can easily go to the course and dive deeper into that particular subject.